followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/firstDayOfWeek.md

 ===========================================================================

 <!--shortDescription-->
 The first day of a week.
+Does not apply to the [agenda view](/Documentation/Guide/Widgets/Scheduler/Views/View_Types/#Agenda_View).
 <!--/shortDescription-->

 <!--fullDescription-->